xmtp/xmtp-dot-org/docs/concepts/v3/identity.md

 You can find more information on multi-wallet identity in [XIP-46](https:https://community.xmtp.org/t/xip-46-multi-wallet-identity/639).
 :::

-## Multi-wallet Support
+## Multi-wallet support

 Within the Ethereum ecosystem, many people use multiple wallets, even wallets embedded inside of apps.
 Users are likely to have multiple wallets, even multiple identities, outside of an EVM chain.

-XMTP allows those users to be contacted through a single inbox for all of those identities through associating these multiple wallets with a single Inbox ID.
+XMTP allows those users to be contacted through a single inbox for all of those identities by associating these multiple wallets with a single Inbox ID.

 ![Inbox wallets](./img/inbox-wallets.png)